 The first black people in Edinburgh

 It’s often quoted that the first mention of an African servant living in a house in Edinburgh is of a man named Oronoce.
-He was the servant of Lady Stair and lived in the Writer’s Museum in 1740.
+There’s no solid evidence this was his name but we know he was the servant of Lady Stair and lived in the Writer’s Museum in 1740.

 Lady Stair’s House was built in 1622.
 The Countess of Stair bought the property in 1719.